rubymonsters/testing-for-beginners/source/06-rack_test/01-rack.md

 a hash that complies to the Rack `env` conventions.
 E.g. in our case we'd want to set the `REQUEST_METHOD` and `PATH_INFO` keys.

-While this works well it's also a little bit of a hassle.
+While this works well, it's also a little bit of a hassle.
 And that's where Rack::Test can help.

 Here's how we can use Rack::Test to make our tests a little less verbose: